w0rmhol3/w0rmhol3-Blog/source/_posts/HITB-Phuket.md

 tags: Conference
 cover: https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/f5d06a0a-5d2a-4a1e-9039-9e5a5f27e62b
 ---
 On 26th and 27th August 2023, I've attended my first `HITBSec conference` in Phuket,Thailand.
 HITBSec Conf or the `Hack In The Box Security Conference` is an annual security event that security researchers and professionals around the world will come together to share their latest findings through research or experience.
-The conference was firsly founded in Malaysia, but then had evolved into a bigger scaled conference where it is held internationally in such that the conference held commonly at Amsterdam.
+The conference was firsly founded in Malaysia, but then had evolved into a bigger scaled conference where it is held internationally in such that the conference held commonly at Amsterdam. <!--more-->

 The reason that I gained the opportunity to join HITB this year as I tried to apply for volunteer at the conference this year.
 Although I was rejected to be part of the volunteer, but the team was nice enough to provide me a free entrance ticket to visit the conference as a participant.
 Understanding that this is a rare opportunity, I had planned my trip to Thailand almost immediately.
 Along with 5 other friends that were given the same opportunity, and 2 ex-HITB crew members, we pay a visit to the conference and enjoy the time being at Thailand.